wpswings/woo-refund-and-exchange-lite/readme.txt

 * The WooCommerce Return and Exchange plugin is also compatible with [**WooCommerce Sequential Order Numbers Pro**](https://www.skyverge.com/product/woocommerce-sequential-order-numbers-pro/) by SkyVerse and [**Sequential Order Numbers for WooCommerce by WebToffee**](https://wordpress.org/plugins/wt-woocommerce-sequential-order-numbers/).

 * The RMA exchange Plugin is compatible with the WordPress Multilingual (WPML) plugin for localizing the plugin strings.

+* WooCommerce RMA plugin is compatible with WooCommerce High-Performance Order Storage (HPOS), an easy-to-understand and solid database structure that uses an alternative storage mechanism for Order Tables to ensure the smooth workflow of your WooCommerce Store.

 == WHAT PREMIUM VERSION WOOCOMMERCE REFUND AND EXCHANGE WITH RMA OFFERS ==